Write Insight Newsletter · · 7 min read

 How to Write an Academic Cover Letter

-An academic writer working hard to write that cover letter for the job they want.
+Academic writers lining up to write that cover letter for the job they want.

 A cover letter is your first impression on paper, and it sets you apart from other qualified candidates.
 Even though the subject may seem a bit overwhelming, I'm going to give you some tips on how to write an academic cover letter.
 I'll guide you through three critical sections: opening, middle, and end, so you can make a persuasive case for your suitability.